 There are 21 guest rooms within the castle, each with its own distinct charm: some have four-poster beds, some original Edwardian fixtures and fittings including tiling and roll-top baths, others have balconies and one even has a private library tucked away up a tower.

-For those travelling with a larger group, families with children under 16, or members who prefer the privacy of their own property, there are 11 beautifully appointed lodges dotted around the grounds.
-Several of the estate's buildings were converted to accommodation by the club and retain many of their original features.
-Again, each lodge has a character of its own and dependent on the lodge, guests might enjoy large open fires, panoramic views of the Dornoch Firth from their private sun terrace or a game of croquet on their lawn.
+For those travelling with children under 16, a party of friends, or members who prefer the privacy of their own house, there are 13 beautifully appointed lodges dotted around the grounds.
+Several of the estate's buildings have been converted to accommodation by the club and retain many of their original features, each with a character of its own and, depending on the lodge, guests might enjoy large open fires, panoramic views of the Dornoch Firth from their private sun terrace or a game of croquet on their lawn.

 From the moment you enter the castle's Great Hall it is clear that elegant, rather than opulent, is the style and Edwardian house party is the atmosphere.
-Membership of The Carnegie Club provides more than just stunning accommodation and world-class facilities: it offers you a home in the Highlands that they return to again and again.
+Membership of The Carnegie Club provides more than world-class hospitality: it offers you a home in the Highlands that you can return to again and again.